 With a convention center that can accommodate 1,000, two luxurious resorts, an impressive park system and a vibrant community atmosphere, Nevada’s second-largest city attracts many business travelers, whether they come to town for a specific event or are taking a scenic detour from Las Vegas, only about a 20-minute drive away.

-In fact, it’s saying a whole lot that Henderson’s Green Valley Ranch has been chosen as the venue for one of biggest business travel industry events, ProcureCon Travel, taking place May 7 to 9 this year.
-At this conference, a can’t-miss for travel procurement managers, it will be a real Who’s Who of the industry’s rock stars, including leaders from Apple, IBM, Airbnb, Nike and the Dallas Cowboys Football Club, according to the attendee list on ProcureCon’s website.
+In fact, it’s saying a whole lot that Henderson’s Green Valley Ranch has been chosen as the venue for one of biggest business travel industry events, ProcureCon Travel, taking place May 16 to 17 this year.
+At this conference, a can’t-miss for travel procurement managers, it will be a real Who’s Who of the industry’s rock stars, including leaders from IBM, Microsoft, GE, Twitter, the NBA and many more, according to the attendee list on ProcureCon’s website.

-Oh, and full disclosure: As a sponsor of the event, American Express Global Business Travel also will be there.
+Oh, and full disclosure: As a sponsor of the event, American Express Global Business Travel (GBT) also will be there.
 So if you happen to see any of our representatives, be sure to say hello.
-We’d love to meet you!

 Where to lay your head at night